Papilon-Savunma/PapilonSavunmaActiveLivenessiOS/README.md

 ## Notes
-- In the frames, if any face is recognized, currentStep will be 1.
+- In the frames, if any face is recognized, currentStep property will be 1 which means process will be restarted.
-- In the frames, if there are more than one face, currentStep will be 1.
+- In the frames, if there are more than one face, currentStep property will be 1 which means process will be restarted.
 - We are working on to develop with more optional usage.
 For now, you can control all the steps that are given above.